PrimeLens/My-notes-on-setting-up-a-Basic-Ruby-on-Rails-5-app-for-Linux-osX-with-Heroku-deploy/README.md

 # My notes on setting up a Basic Ruby on Rails 5 app for Linux/OSX with Heroku deploy

+If you are wanting to download this repo and run it,  scroll down to relevant section

-## Installation of the Rails 5 Boilerplate
+## Installation of the Rails 5 Boilerplate from scratch
 #### Check that hombrew is installed

     $ brew help